 PV solution and service provider builds another 1.3MW plant for education facility in Corcoran

-Denver / Corcoran, February 14, 2014 – Conergy does it again: working with four time partner, Washington Gas Energy Systems, Inc., the team has successfully completed the installation of seven solar energy systems in California’s central valley for the City of Corcoran.
-This time the partners installed a total of 1.3 megawatts at local school facilities in a combination of both carport and ground mounted solar energy systems – a special expertise of Conergy.
-Through this project, Conergy further expands its cooperation with utilities in the USA on projects not financed by the end-user of the clean energy but by a third party.
+In addition, this time the partners installed a total of 1.3 megawatts at local school facilities.
+That’s in a combination of both carport and ground mounted solar energy systems.
+Seems it’s a special expertise of Conergy.
+Through this project, Conergy further expands its cooperation with utilities in the USA.
+Similarly on projects not financed by the end-user of the clean energy but by a third party.

 City of Corcoran to save on electricity costs through self-consumption

-The energy produced by the power plants will be used directly by the schools to avoid increasing energy prices and to stabilize overall costs for the school district.
+The energy produced by the power plants will be used directly by the schools.
+All to avoid increasing energy prices and to stabilize overall costs for the school district.
 The schools will be using 100% of the generated electricity via a Power Purchase Agreement (PPA) with Washington Gas Energy Systems that has a term of 20 years.
-The more than 4,400 solar modules will produce more than two million megawatt hours of clean solar power every.
+The more than 4,400 solar modules will produce more than two million megawatt hours of clean solar power daily.
 That is the same amount of energy sufficient to supply more than 21,000 laptops running eight hours a day for a year.
-And, the installations are expected to reduce greenhouse gas emissions equal to recycling around 560 tons of waste instead of sending it to a landfill, or taking more than 312 passenger cars off the road for one year.
+And, the installations are expected to reduce greenhouse gas emissions equal to recycling around 560 tons of waste!